 In addition to the frustration of having to create new passwords on a regular basis, trying different combinations and being refused until you finally get it right, you then have to recall which one worked as you were writing them all down until one was accepted – because the password was not long enough, required a capital letter, a number or a special symbol.
 Hopefully you did write them all down and saved the right one, or did you?

 I know that if you are a business person you probably have a binder full of passwords, pins and user IDs which when travelling you need pack prior to your socks or underwear.
-That binder contains the keys to your kingdom: banking passwords, courier user IDs, auction passwords, transport user names, computer login information and an exhaustive list of internet information you need to retain in order to access any information belonging to you.
+That binder contains the keys to your kingdom: banking passwords, courier user IDs, auction passwords, transport user names, computer login information and an exhaustive list of internet information needed to access any information belonging to you.

 Questioning the need for Password Protection?

-I am an admitted victim of password rage and believe their use has exceeded the need.
+I am an admitted victim of password rage and believe use of passwords has exceeded the need.
 But could I be wrong?
 What do I really know about the dangers of having one’s password hacked?
 Is all this emphasis on security really necessary or has caution gone overboard?
-How real are the risks that someone might want to log into an online course you’re currently enrolled inand take the exams for you?
+How real are the risks that someone might want to log into an online course in which you’re currently enrolled and take the exams for you?
 How prevalent is it that miscreants might log into your courier account and book a pick-up? or a pizza online?

 Then from one security company comes this advice:

 “Users should never write down their passwords, as that makes it easier for the passwords to be stolen and used by someone else.”
 Never write down or record a password?
 Excuse me?
 I have a 3 ring binder filled with pages of companies I use along with user IDs, pins and passwords.
-And need I reiterate about seniors and their capacity to lose or misplace things on a regular basis – in relation to password recall and remembering a ton of password information.
+And need I reiterate about seniors and their capacity to lose or misplace things on a regular basis – in relation to password recall.
 There has to be a better way…

 Enter: The Cloud.
 The Cloud has its advantages.
 It remembers your passwords so you don’t have to.
 But is it really secure?
 Unfortunately even the Cloud has issues.